 The Company may enter into derivative contracts with hedge counterparties in order to comply with certain matching requirements under the Covered Bonds Act and to hedge interest rate risk, foreign exchange risk or other risks.
-If a hedge counterparty defaults in its obligation to make payments under a derivative contract, the Company will be exposed to changes in interest rates, currency exchange rates, liquidity concerns or other risks (as applicable).
+If a hedge counterparty defaults in its obligation to make payments under a derivative contract, the Company will be exposed to changes in interest rates (including, as the case may be, the difference between relevant interest base rates), currency exchange rates, liquidity concerns or other risks (as applicable).
 Unless a replacement derivative contract is entered into, the Company may have insufficient funds to make payments due on the Notes, posing a risk that an investor loses parts or all of its investment in Notes.